Drink Driving and Drug Driving Courses

-When sentencing a traffic offender, the Judge or Magistrate will give credit for completion of such a program because:
+When sentencing a traffic offender, the Judge or Magistrate will give the person credit for completing such a program because:

-The Guideline Judgment on High Range Drink Driving (PCA) offences, which is a NSW judgment endorsed by the ACT Supreme Court, says completion of such a program is a proper basis for a reduction in the otherwise appropriate disqualification period and fine.
+The Guideline Judgment on High Range Drink Driving (PCA) offences, which is a NSW judgment endorsed by the ACT Supreme Court, states that completion of such a program is a proper basis for a reduction in the otherwise appropriate disqualification period and fine.

-There are a variety of courses in the ACT region.
+There are a variety of traffic courses in the ACT region.